 62. New England (12-4) C Travis Swanson – Arkansas – Agent: David Dunn/Joe Panos (Athletes First): New England’s starting center Ryan Wendell is going to be an unrestricted free agent in 2014 so the team will be looking for his replacement or at the very least competition for him if he’s brought back.
 Swanson (6-foot-4, 318 pounds) was just named first-team all-SEC and was the leader on one of the few bright spots on the Arkansas team this season; the offensive line.
 Swanson (a four-year starter) was the catalyst for Arkansas in giving up the fewest sacks in school history (8) while blocking for two running backs who gained over 900 yards each.
 Swanson has the size and smarts to anchor a line but was often overshadowed this season because Arkansas didn’t win many games.
 The Patriots are known for finding diamonds in the rough and Swanson is exactly that.

-63. Denver (13-3) CB Loucheiz Purifoy – Florida: Denver has to spend a first or second round pick on a cornerback.
-Champ Bailey has another year at most before he will have to be moved to free safety to remain starter-worthy.
-Chris Harris just suffered a major injury and Dominique Rodgers-Cromartie is a free agent.
+63. Denver (13-3) CB Loucheiz Purifoy – Florida: Denver has to bring in one more corner especially after Chris Harris is returning from a major knee injury.
 Purifoy is an elite athlete who is 6-foot-1, 195 pounds with long-arms and aggressive hands.
 Purifoy’s discipline can use some work as he takes a few too many gambles (likely due to his incredible athleticism).
-While it won’t be a surprise if a team drafts him in the first-round, this would be the worst-case scenario for him and the best case scenario for Denver.
+While it won’t be a surprise if a team drafts him earlier, this would be the worst-case scenario for him and the best case scenario for Denver.

 64. Seattle (13-3) G David Yankey – Stanford: Head coach Pete Carroll loves him some Stanford players (Richard Sherman, Doug Baldwin) and Yankey would also help fill a need.
 Starters Paul McQuistan and Breno Giacomini are both slated to be free agents so the team will likely let one go.
 Yankey has played all across the offensive line while at Stanford and can play four positions.

-Best of the rest: QB Zach Mettenberger – LSU, QB A.J.
-McCarron – Alabama, QB Aaron Murray – Georgia, QB Jimmy Garoppolo – Eastern Illinois, RB Ka’Deem Carey – Arizona, RB Charles Sims – West Virginia, RB Carlos Hyde – Ohio State, RB Lache Seastrunk – Baylor, RB Tre Mason – Auburn, WR Paul Richardson – Colorado, WR Brandin Cooks – Oregon State, OT Corey Robinson – South Carolina, OT Morgan Moses – Virginia, OT Cedric Ogbuehi – Texas A&M, DE Jackson Jeffcoat – Texas, DE/DT Ray Drew – Georgia, DE Adrian Hubbard – Alabama, DE Kareem Martin – North Carolina, DT DaQuan Jones – Penn State, DT Daniel McCullers – Tennessee, LB A.J.
-Johnson – Tennessee LB Chris Borland – Wisconsin, LB Max Bullough – Michigan State, CB Kyle Fuller – Texas A&M, CB Antone Exum – Virginia Tech, S Dion Bailey – USC, S Tre Boston – North Carolina, S Ed Reynolds – Stanford, S Deone Bucannon – Washington State.
+Best of the rest: QB Tajh Boyd – Clemson, QB A.J.
+McCarron – Alabama, QB Aaron Murray – Georgia, QB Jimmy Garoppolo – Eastern Illinois, RB Ka’Deem Carey – Arizona, RB Charles Sims – West Virginia, RB Carlos Hyde – Ohio State, RB Lache Seastrunk – Baylor, RB Tre Mason – Auburn, WR Paul Richardson – Colorado, OT Corey Robinson – South Carolina, OT Cedric Ogbuehi – Texas A&M, DE Jackson Jeffcoat – Texas, DE/DT Ray Drew – Georgia, DE Adrian Hubbard – Alabama, DE Kareem Martin – North Carolina, DT DaQuan Jones – Penn State, DT Daniel McCullers – Tennessee, LB Chris Borland – Wisconsin, LB Max Bullough – Michigan State, CB Marcus Robinson – Florida, CB Antone Exum – Virginia Tech, S Dion Bailey – USC, S Tre Boston – North Carolina, S Ed Reynolds – Stanford, S Deone Bucannon – Washington State.